-Perdiz hatch five times per year on average and live in well-concealed locations.
-Their natural food source is seed and insects.
-When they flash from the ground, they depart with an explosive burst of speed, producing a 50 yard average target; for snap shots it can be anywhere from ten to fifteen yards.
+Their natural food source is seed and insects, and their best habitat is the grass fields.
+When they flash from the ground, they depart with an explosive burst of speed, producing a 50-yard average target; for snapshots it can be anywhere from ten to fifteen yards.

 The Perdiz hunt starts with a hearty breakfast around 7:00am.
-Around 8:00 am we take a forty-five to sixty minute drive to the field.
-The optimal time to start hunting perdiz is in the morning.
-We have lunch at the field in a nice tent “Cordoba Style” with Gaucho Barbecue.
-In the afternoon, we will shoot doves when they head back to the roosts.
-Schedules may change depending on the time of the year.
+Around 8:00 am we will either drive ten minutes or take a forty-five to sixty minutes drive to the field.
+The optimal time to start hunting is in the morning after 9:00 am.
+We have lunch at the field in a nice tent “Argentinean Style '' with Gaucho Barbecue.
+In the afternoon, we will do the perdiz hunt after a nap around 4 pm.

-Search for the necessary information in our website and do not hesitate to contact us by email or by phone so we customize your trip depending on the number of people and the season of the year you choose to visit us.
+For more information not found on our websites, please feel free to contact us by email or phone so we can customize your trip depending on your desires, on the number of people, or the season of the year you choose to visit us.

 We welcome you to the best perdiz hunting you will ever experience!